 Step 4: Place filter basket into the base and assemble the pot

-Now set your Moka pot on the stove on a medium-low heat.
+Now set your Moka pot on the stove on medium-low heat.
 If you can, try to place it on the edge of the border to avoid heating up the handle.
-Don't make the mistake of turning it on a high heat otherwise there will be more coffee on the stovetop than in the upper chamber.
+Don’t make the mistake of turning it on high heat otherwise, there will be more coffee on the stovetop than in the upper chamber.

-If coffee is funneling madly and spewing, it means the heat is too high - turn it down and hold your Moka pot in your hand, just above the flame.
+If coffee is funneling madly and spewing, it means the heat is too high – turn it down and hold it in your hand, just above the flame.

-For Your Information: A perfectly brewed coffee will look like a golden honey.
+For Your Information: A perfectly brewed coffee will look like golden honey.

 Step 6: Remove from the stove and serve immediately

-Once the brewed coffee is 80% way up to the spout, remove the Moka pot from the stove and put it directly onto the cold towel.
-Cooling down the Moka pot prevents the over extracted and bitter liquid from funneling into your coffee.
+Once the brewed coffee is 80% way up to the spout, remove the pot from the stove and put it directly onto the cold towel.
+Cooling down the pot prevents the over-extracted and bitter liquid from funneling into your coffee.